marca116/IFT6759/README.md

 8_add_properties_and_relations_to_entities.py : Go through all the entities in the qald_unique_entities_info folder and download all of their properties and relations (properties and relations (claims) directly attatched to the entities + external relations linking in (only the name of the relation).
 Add all this information to the already existing .json files in the folder.

-9_create_chunks_for_rag : Creates the text qald_articles_chunks.csv which contains the chunked wikipedia articles which are used with RAG.
+9_create_chunks_for_rag : Creates the text qald_articles_chunks.csv which contains the chunked wikipedia articles, which are used for the RAG part of the project.

 ## Query the LLM to answer the dataset's questions: query_llm folder